How to be successful at anything?

-But what you don’t get, is that if you don't select them, they select you.
+But what you do not get, is that if you don’t select them, they select you.
 In other words, values exist in your life and business whether you are conscious of them or not.

-The problem is, that when your values choose you instead of the other way around, they just might not be right for you.
+The problem is, that when your values choose you instead of the other way around, they usually are not right for you.
 When this is the case, your chances of being a successful person are vastly reduced.

 Remember, having a set of values which inform and guide your behaviour is a big step towards your happiness and success.